-One of the biggest problems with this type of pain lies in the fact that it gives similar symptoms to herniated disc or even hip problems.
+One of the biggest problems with this type of pain lies in the fact that it gives similar symptoms to herniated discs or even hip problems.
 As such, it is quite difficult for a layman to give a proper diagnosis, even if you are experiencing these symptoms.
 With this in mind and without further ado, here’s what you need to know about sacroiliac (SI) joint pain.

 More often than not, sacroiliac pain is caused by an injury.
-As a result of a fall, work injury, car accident, your ligaments may become either too loose or too tight.
-This causes the damage.
+As a result of a fall, work injury, or car accident, your ligaments may become either too loose or too tight.
+This causes damage.
 In some cases, even childbirth or pregnancy may give similar results.

 Uneven movement in the pelvis (not the same on both sides) also occurs if one leg is longer than the other.

 In cases where there’s arthritis of the knee present, a person may walk irregularly, which will cause a similar phenomenon.
 The same may occur with a hip injury, as well.

 There are also reports of autoimmune diseases causing sacroiliac joint pain.
 One example of this is axial spondyloarthritis.